kata-ai/aksara-ui/packages/aksara-icons/README.md

-# @aksara/core
+# @aksara-ui-kit/icons

-> Wicara.
-The component library powering Kata Platform.
+> Icon library for the Aksara design system.

 This package is part of the Wicara monorepo.
 Please read the README in [the Wicara repository](https://github.com/kata-ai/wicara) for detailed documentation about this package.